 Recall that mechanism $\cM'$ corresponds to applying the Gaussian mechanism to the output vector $G$.
-By the $\ell_2$-sensitivity bound for $G$ (Lemma~\ref{lem:g_sensitivity}), and the privacy of the Gaussian mechanism (Lemma~\ref{lem:gaussian-mech}), we obtain that $\cM'$ is $(8w(\log T+1)\rho'/2)$-zCDP, where $\rho'$ is chosen in \Step{choose_rho} of Algorithm~\ref{alg:item-upper}.
-By the choice of $\rho'$, mechanism $\cM'$ (and hence, Algorithm~\ref{alg:item-upper}) is $\rho$-item-level-zCDP.
+By the $\ell_2$-sensitivity bound for $G$ (\Lem{g_sensitivity}), and the privacy of the Gaussian mechanism (\Lem{gaussian-mech}), we obtain that $\cM'$ is $(8w(\log T+1)\rho'/2)$-zCDP, where $\rho'$ is chosen in \Step{choose_rho} of \Alg{item-upper}.
+By the choice of $\rho'$, mechanism $\cM'$ (and hence, \Alg{item-upper}) is $\rho$-item-level-zCDP.